powerhome/playbook/playbook/app/pb_kits/playbook/pb_table/docs/_sticky_table_sm.md

-Use `sticky="true"` on a table to allow the table header to be fixed in place when the user scrolls.
+Use `sticky="true"` on a table to allow the table header to be fixed in place when the user scrolls